kchapelier/node-mathp/README.md

 ## Changelog

+### 0.5.0 (2014.07.15) :

+ * New implementations : isFinite, median
+ * Cleaner module loading.

+### 0.4.0 (2014.07.11) :

+ * New implementations : isZero, isPositiveZero, isNegativeZero, isInfinity, isPositiveInfinity, isNegativeInfinity, sign1 and copySign.
+ * Fix major issue in wshaper().

 ## Roadmap

+* Add trigonometric methods
 * Tests for additional methods
-* Fix the tests for -O
+* Fix the tests for -O on the polyfills
 * Froze the API and increment version to 1.0.0

 ## Acknowledgement